Nepal Country Commercial Guide

 Commercial lending in Nepal is governed under the Bank and Financial Institutions Act (BAFIA) of 2017.
 The BAFIA authorizes the NRB to issue guidelines to all commercial banks and financial institutions on interest rates, interest ceilings, and areas of investment.

-Three large state-owned banks still dominate the commercial banking sector: Rastriya Banijya Bank (National Commercial Bank), which is 100 percent government owned, Nepal Bank Ltd., which is 40.5 percent government-owned, and the Agricultural Development Bank, also largely government-owned.
-Together these 3 state-owned banks hold nearly 16% of total banking assets and deposits in the country.
-The first two, in particular, hold large portfolios of non-performing loans.
+Three large state-owned banks still dominate the commercial banking sector: Rastriya Banijya Bank (National Commercial Bank), which is 100 percent government owned; Nepal Bank Ltd., which is 40.5 percent government-owned; and the Agricultural Development Bank, also largely government-owned.
+Together these three state-owned banks hold nearly 16 percent of total banking assets and deposits in the country.
+The first two hold large portfolios of non-performing loans.
 Private banks have an increasingly large and influential presence, and most businesses now tend to bank with non-state-owned banks.

 In the 1980s, Nepal opened the commercial banking sector to foreign participation.
 Since then, several joint venture banks have been established including Nabil Bank; Nepal Investment Bank; Standard Chartered Bank; State Bank of India; Bank of Kathmandu; Everest Bank; Nepal Sri Lanka Merchant Bank; Nepal Bangladesh Bank; and Nepal Bank of Ceylon, now called Nepal Credit and Commerce Bank.
-As of July 2020, there were 27 commercial banks in operation, including foreign joint-venture banks, 20 development banks, and 22 finance companies.
+As of September 2023, there were 27 commercial banks in operation, including foreign joint-venture banks; 20 development banks; and 22 finance companies.

 Existing banking laws do not allow branch operation by any foreign banks.
 All commercial banks have correspondent banking arrangements with foreign commercial banks, which they use for transfers and payments.